 Below: My friend Cindy, on Apple, on one of our many trail rides.

 Fast-forward to 2011.
 I was a tired mother of three, low on money and self-esteem, who just wanted a porch wreath, and wound up re-discovering Nature, creativity, and her nine-year-old self.

 With that first flower – painted orange and hung with a zip tie – I mixed my long-lost loves into one beautiful mess of sawdust, scrap metal and paint.

-Below: Wood and salvaged metal stacking up.
+Below: Wood and salvaged metal stacking up in my old barn.